 And so, we live in fear of crossing lines, upsetting others, and saying the wrong thing.
 Our fear is intense, because it’s rooted in our evolutionary imperative to survive.
 But sales is not a fight to the death.
 We’re no longer in fear for our lives when we make someone feel cranky.

 Once you know your ratio of dials to closed appointments, every time you hear a “no” you know just how much closer you are to eventually hearing a “yes.”
-While it can be unpleasant to get so much rejection on the road to your eventual reward of a closed appointment, knowing the math is what keeps you going and enables you to map out your success with a real process for selling.
+While it can be unpleasant to get so much rejection on the road to your eventual reward of a closed appointment and next opportunity, knowing the math is what keeps you going and enables you to map out your success with a real process for selling.

-If you’re using the right script, the right approach, and the right sales process, then hearing “no” is just a part of your selling system.
+If you’re using the right script, the right approach, and the right sales skills, then hearing “no” is just a part of your selling system.
 It’s no big deal.

 And by the way, most “no’s” sound like: “This isn’t a good time” or “Can you try back later?”
 Prospects are usually nice about how they go about “rejecting” salespeople.
 So it doesn’t always have to feel that unpleasant in the moment either.